sekhubede/CheatSheets/ExcelCheatSheet.md

 [document descrition]

-## Creating multiple worksheets from a list of cell values
+## Add Worksheets to a Workbook from a list of cell values in the same Workbook

 ```markdown
 1. Hold down ALT + F11 keys to open the Microsoft Visual Basic for Applications window.